syncfusion-content/maui-docs/MAUI/Scheduler/day-week-views.md

 ## Change time interval height

-The Time interval height can be customized for each time slot cell of the day, week, and workweek view by using the `TimeIntervalHeight` property of `DaysViewSettings.`
+The time interval height can be customized for each time slot cell of the day, week, and workweek view by using the `TimeIntervalHeight` property of `DaysViewSettings.`

 {% tabs %}
 {% highlight xaml %}